 Even a small site with relatively few visitors will have produced useful data, which should start to give you a picture of which people visit your site, why they have come and how they got there.
-More on how to read analytics and goal-setting for nonprofits here.

 But what if you need to know something your data can’t tell you, like how well you are serving your clients?
 Here are a few hints:

 - Try looking at your data over a longer time frame.
 Is there a difference over time in how long people spent on your site, or how many pages they visited?